Luxury Lifestyle

 Creating Collaborative Spaces

 Aside from sleeping, a shared bedroom should be a place that encourages creativity, learning, and play.
-Finding the space for these activities requires inventive layout and storage solutions, especially since there are two sets of furniture and necessities involved.
+Finding space for these activities requires inventive layout and storage solutions, especially since two sets of furniture and necessities are involved.
 Decor also plays a key role in making your children feel their bedroom, while communal, embraces their individual styles and interests.

 Layout Options

 The layout of the shared space is primarily determined by bed placement.
 Typically, beds are arranged side by side; however, this formation can occupy a lot of space.
 Consider spreading the beds out as far as possible, against opposite walls, and putting a large, secured bookshelf in between.
 You can also place the beds end to end against the longest wall, opening the room to more possibilities.
-Or, try putting a large end table in the corner and positioning the headboards against it at a 90-degree angle.
+Or try placing a large end table in the corner and positioning the headboards at a 90-degree angle to it.
 Of course, you can never go wrong with bunk beds, which are always a favorite with kids.

 Storage